-- Cleared Buy Bid MWs are not eligible to be offered in an RPM auction. - Both the Buyer and the Seller of Cleared Buy Bid MWs must confirm the Cleared Buy Bid transaction via the eRPM system by 23:59 EPT before the start date of the transaction. - A Cleared Buy Bid Transaction must specify the buyer, seller, start and end dates of the transaction, the transaction amount (in MW), the LDA, product-type (Limited, Extended Summer, or Annual for 2014/2015-2017/2018 Delivery Year, Base Generation, Base DR/EE or Capacity Performance for 2018/2019 and 2019/2020 Delivery Year) and Incremental Auction associated with the Cleared Buy Bid.
+- Cleared Buy Bid MWs are not eligible to be offered in an RPM auction. - Both the Buyer and the Seller of Cleared Buy Bid MWs must confirm the Cleared Buy Bid transaction via the Capacity Exchange system by 23:59 EPT before the start date of the transaction. - A Cleared Buy Bid Transaction must specify the buyer, seller, start and end dates of the transaction, the transaction amount (in MW), the LDA, product-type (Base Generation, Base DR/EE or Capacity Performance for 2018/2019 and 2019/2020 Delivery Year) and Incremental Auction associated with the Cleared Buy Bid.
 Effective 2020/2021 Delivery Year, the product-type specified for a Cleared Buy Bid transaction may only be Capacity Performance product type. - The smallest increment that may be transacted through a Cleared Buy Bid Transaction is 0.1 MW. - Cleared Buy Bid transaction results in the "Buyer" receiving the Cleared MWs in the applicable LDA and the associated Incremental Auction Charges that would have been assessed to the Seller for the term of the transaction.